dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:6940225157286264834" height="2406" width="550" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>

-If you like what you see and don't want to miss any of my future content, follow me on Twitter and LinkedIn where I deliver more of these tips in bite-size posts.

 {{% blockquote author="Jimmy Dean" %}}
 I can't change the direction of the wind, but I can adjust my sails to always reach my destination.